gduke-k/gduke-k/README.md

 -Always ready to collaborate with other creators

--2021 Goals: Complete Game project by end of this year
+-2022 Goals: Complete Game Project- "B&W Life"